 The cons of working at startups

-Work life balance doesn’t really exist
+Work-life balance doesn’t really exist

-Working at a startup generally means that you work extremely hard and longer hours.
+Working at a startup generally means that you work extremely hard and long hours.
 Startups are usually full of people that are passionate about their work or their product and don’t necessarily see a difference between work and home hours.
 Likewise, because startup employees want their product or service to be the best it can be and succeed in the market, people will work extra hard to see that happen.
-You might also find that the line between weekday and weekend becomes smaller and smaller, until it becomes non-existent.
+You might also find that the line between weekday and weekend becomes smaller and smaller until it becomes non-existent.

 Pay isn’t that great starting out